VishnuuA/VishnuuA/Setup/README.md

-## Deploy Azure Synapse Demo in Your Azure Environment
+## Deploy Azure Synapse_HealthCare Demo in Azure Environment

-### Pre-requisites to Deploy Synapse end-to-end Demo

-* You must have a github account
-* You must have an active azure subscription

 ### Deployment Steps
 Please follow the below steps to successfully deploy a Synapse workspace and its artifacts on your Azure subscription

-* Fork microsoft/AzureSynapseEndToEndDemo project to your local github account.
+* Fork microsoft/AzureSynapseEndToEnd project to  local github account.
 Make sure to check "Copy the main branch only".

     ![Forking](/Images/Forking.gif)

-* Once you fork the AzureSynapseEndToEndDemo project to your github account, please click on **Deploy to Azure** button to start the deployment
+* Once  fork the AzureSynapseEndToEnd project to  github account, please click on **Deploy to Azure** button to start the deployment

     [![Deploy To Azure](/Images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FAzureSynapseEndToEndDemo%2Fmain%2FARMTemplate%2Fazuredeploy.json)